Doris Roberts

-Doris May Roberts (née Green; November 4, 1925 – April 17, 2016) was an American actress whose career spanned seven decades of television and film.
-She received five Emmy Awards and a Screen Actors Guild award during her acting career, which began in 1951.
+Doris May Roberts (née Green; November 4, 1925 – April 17, 2016) was an American actress and comedian whose career spanned seven decades of television and film.
+She received five Emmy Awards and a Screen Actors Guild award during her acting career, which began in 1948.

 Roberts studied acting at The Neighborhood Playhouse School of the Theatre in New York City and started in films in 1961.
-She had several prominent roles in movies, including playing opposite Shirley Stoler in The Honeymoon Killers (1970), Elliott Gould in Little Murders (1971), Steven Keats in Hester Street (1975), Billy Crystal in Rabbit Test (1978), Robert Carradine in Number One with a Bullet (1987), and Cady McClain in Simple Justice (1989), among many others.
+She had several prominent film roles, including playing opposite Shirley Stoler in The Honeymoon Killers (1970), Elliott Gould in Little Murders (1971), Steven Keats in Hester Street (1975), Billy Crystal in Rabbit Test (1978), Robert Carradine in Number One with a Bullet (1987), Cady McClain in Simple Justice (1989), among many others.

-She achieved continuing success in television, becoming known for her role as Mildred Krebs in Remington Steele from 1983 to 1987 and her co-starring role as Raymond Barone's mother, Marie Barone, on the long-running CBS sitcom Everybody Loves Raymond (1996–2005).
-Towards the end of her acting career, she also had a prominent role opposite Tyler Perry in Madea's Witness Protection (2012).
+She achieved continuing success in television, becoming known for her role as Mildred Krebs in NBC's Remington Steele from 1983 to 1987 and achieved worldwide recognition for her co-starring role as the matriarch, Marie Barone, on the CBS sitcom Everybody Loves Raymond (1996–2005).
+Towards the end of her acting career, she also had a prominent role opposite Tyler Perry in Madea's Witness Protection (2012), and The Middle.

 She appeared as a guest on many talk and variety shows, as well as a panelist on several game shows.
 She was an advocate of animal rights and animal rights activism, supporting groups such as the United Activists for Animal Rights.

 Early life

 Doris May Green was born in St. Louis, Missouri, to a family of Russian-Jewish immigrants.
 She was raised by her mother, Ann (née Meltzer), and her maternal grandparents in The Bronx, New York, after her father, Larry Green, deserted the family.
 Roberts' stepfather, whose surname she took as her own, was Chester H. Roberts.
-Chester and Roberts' mother operated the Z.L.
-Rosenfield Agency, a stenographic service catering to playwrights and actors.
+Chester and Roberts' mother operated the Z. L. Rosenfield Agency, a stenographic service catering to playwrights and actors.
+By her teens, Roberts was renowned for her skill as a typist and would assist with the family business.
+Ruth Finley was one such client who recalls her typing up final copies of The Fashion Calendar for print.